-Low doses fertilization is recommended for growing chives indoors.
-A water soluble fertilizer at half strength may be applied twice per month, heavier doses may weaken the taste of the chives.
+Low dose fertilization is recommended for growing chives indoors.
+A water soluble fertilizer at half strength may be applied twice per month; heavier doses may weaken the taste of the chives.

 When growing chives indoors, pests should be minimal.
-Often the aroma of chives acts at a pest repellant, but in the event of insect problems, spray well with soapy water.
+Often the aroma of chives acts at a pest repellent, but in the event of insect problems, spray well with soapy water.
 This can be applied as needed.

 Tips for Planting Chives Indoors

-To begin growing chives indoors, fill a six inch clay pot with well-draining potting medium which you have pre-moistened.
+To begin growing chives indoors, fill a 6-inch clay pot with well-draining potting medium which you have pre-moistened.
 Soil should form a ball when squeezed, but not be soggy or dripping water.
 Broadcast seeds over the pre-moistened medium and cover with a fine layer of the pre-moistened soil, about ¼ inch.
 Place in the lighted area.
 Seeds may be kept moist until germination with a mist of water, weak plant food or weak compost tea.